code-elias/vue-boolflix/README.md

-# vue-boolfix
+# Movie Streaming App

 ## Project

-This is a replica of a movie sharing website similar to Netflix or Disney+.
+This is a replica of a movie streaming website similar to Netflix or Disney+.

 ### Analysis